What Is Power Electronics? (+ How to Start a Career in It)

 Capability to translate operational specifications into hardware requirements

-You can ensure recruiters notice your CV in many ways.
-For example, consider matching the words you use to describe your skill set to the language employers use in job postings.
-Employers often use applicant tracking systems (ATS), which enable recruiters to filter CVs and applications via keywords to process candidates quickly.
+There are many methods for ensuring recruiters notice your resume.
+For example, consider matching the words you use to describe your skill set to the language that’s used in job postings.
+Employers often use applicant tracking systems (ATS).
+These systems enable recruiters to filter resumes and applications via keywords to process candidates quickly.
 You have a higher chance of selection when your terms match the terms employers have input in their ATS.

-You can demonstrate your expertise to employers while staying updated with industry trends by engaging with the power electronics community.
-Following industry leaders on social media and subscribing to relevant YouTube channels and blogs are excellent ways to get started.
-For more information regarding experts in the power electronics field, consider checking the Institute of Electrical and Electronics Engineers' (IEEE) website.

 Ready to continue expanding your knowledge of power electronics?
-Enroll in the Power Electronics Specialisation from the University of Colorado Boulder on Coursera, and earn a certificate for your CV.
+Enroll in the University of Colorado Boulder’s Power Electronics Specialization offered on Coursera.
+Upon completion, you'll earn a shareable certificate and the opportunity to apply your coursework toward a degree.

 Editorial Team